Experienced & Compassionate High-Risk Pregnancy Care

 - Collaboration and co-management with your OB for your pregnancy care plan

 - Evaluation and treatment of both maternal and fetal health complications

 Who is on the Care Team?

 At the Rose Center for Maternal-Fetal Health, you will have the confidence of knowing you are being treated by one of our highly experienced clinicians dedicated to helping guide you to the healthiest pregnancy possible.
-Our maternal-fetal medicine specialists (perinatologists) are specially trained in caring for mothers who are experiencing higher than normal risk for complications during pregnancy.
+Our perinatologists or maternal-fetal medicine doctors have specialized training in caring for mothers who are experiencing higher than normal risk for complications during pregnancy.

 Will My Baby Need to Go to the NICU?

 With a high-risk pregnancy, it’s possible that your baby will require a stay in our Level III NICU after birth.
 We are affiliated with the Rocky Mountain Hospital for Children and are experienced in caring for babies with many different needs.
 Your doctor will discuss the specifics of your plan with you during your pregnancy.